Green Software Foundation

 4. Sign-off

-The GSF Executive Director or Chair reviews the outcome of the working group review and signs the certificate.
+The GSF Executive Director or Chair reviews the outcome of the working group sign-off period and issues the certificate.

 5. Publication